macbuse/macbuse.github.io/LIFE/life.md

 # explanations

-1. artefactual
+1. artefactual: seek to account for inequalities in health as a construct of the measurement process.
-1.  downstream
+1.  downstream:  chronic causes
-1.  midstream
+1.  midstream:  behavioral determinants
-1.  upstream
+1.  upstream: social determinants

 #  artefactual explanations